UKCloud/documentation/articles/draas/draas-faq.md

 ### What connectivity options do I have?

-All UKCloud connectivity options are available including Internet, PSN-A, PSN-P, N3/HSCN, Janet and RLI.
+All UKCloud connectivity options are available including Internet, PSN-A, PSN-P, HSCN, Janet and RLI.

 ### Can I replicate into the UKCloud Elevated environment?